City Cast Madison logo

 Smart Studios was a recording studio that was ground zero for the ‘90s alternative rock movement.
 Nirvana, Smashing Pumpkins, and studio founders Butch Vig and Steve Marker’s own band Garbage recorded music there.

 Filmmaker Wendy Schneider captured the grungy, influential history of the studio at 1254 E. Washington Ave. in her documentary “The Smart Studios Story.”
-The film will play July 9 at Atwood Music Hall, with Schneider and Vig doing a post-show Q&A. On the City Cast Madison podcast, Schneider talked to host Bianca Martin about her experiences making the documentary.
+On the City Cast Madison podcast, Schneider talked to host Bianca Martin about her experiences making the documentary.

 ‘Let’s Get Smart!’